PrismLauncher/prismlauncher.org/src/wiki/overview/faq.md

 ## Is PolyMC still safe to use?

 PolyMC versions **1.4.2 and below are probably safe to continue using** for now atleast.
-With that said, **please do not update the lancher**, and it is advised that you change a few things within the launcher just to be safe.
+With that said, **please do not update PolyMC**, as the security of future versions cannot be garunteed.

+### All current users are advised to change a few things within the launcher just to be safe

 In the PolyMC settings page, under the **APIs** tab, please replace the following: